geudde/attic-chest/pages/13.reference/01.porden/docs.md

 book iv.
 THE SEA.
 191

-" Disgrace/' the king exclaim'd, " on her alone !
+" Disgrace/' the king exclaim'd, " on her alone!
 820
 " Come to my arms, thou bulwark of my throne.
-" O ! lost so long, so long as dead deplor'd!
+" O! lost so long, so long as dead deplor'd!
 " And now, upon this happy day restor'd — ■
 " But say, what sister of the briny wave
 " To thee those arms and poison'd weapon gave?"